This blog post was updated on November 30, 2021.

-With Thanksgiving being the busiest travel day of the year, many of us want to know how to make sure our experiences are stress-free.
-With both Thanksgiving and travel being two of our favorite things, we’ve rounded up 7 Thanksgiving travel tips that’ll help ensure that you have a relaxing time when you travel over the holiday.
+With Thanksgiving being the busiest travel day of the year, many of us want to know how to make sure our experiences are as much stress-free as possible.
+Being Thanksgiving and travel two of our favorite things in the world, we’ve rounded up this list of 7 Thanksgiving travel tips that’ll help ensure that you have a relaxing time when you travel over the holiday season!

 It’s no secret that the early bird catches the worm.
 If at all possible, travel a few days before Thanksgiving and you’ll be sure to reduce the chances of stress.
 If this isn’t an option for you, at the very least be sure to book your airline flights and accommodation as soon as possible.
 Airports always overbook for Thanksgiving travel and hotels fill up quickly too.
 Get a head start and leave early whether it’s a road trip or catching a ride to the airport.